wlgjs678/wlgjs678/README.md

 Hi, I'm Jiheon (@wlgjs678).

 ## Note
-I've published multiple projects I've done over the last two years at Montgomery College (Germantown) and three years at the University of Maryland (College Park); there are also personal projects published separately.
+I've published multiple projects I've done over the last two years at Montgomery College (Germantown) and four years at the University of Maryland (College Park); there are also personal projects published separately.

 ## About Me
 I'm a recent graduate from UMD (College Park) with a Bachelor's Degree in Computer Science; I graduated in May 2024.